-My family and I just returned from our first cruise on the Disney Cruise Line.
+At the time of writing this post, my family and I just returned from our first cruise on the Disney Cruise Line.
 We took a four-day cruise on the Disney Dream, leaving from Port Canaveral.
 The ship stopped in Nassau and Disney’s private island, Castaway Cay.
 Before the trip, I did a lot of online research.
-I read hundreds of blog posts and asked a lot of questions on the DIS forums.
+I read hundreds of blog posts and asked a lot of questions on the DISboards discussion forums.
 I felt absolutely prepared for the trip and did not think I would encounter many surprises.
 However, no matter how many articles I read before the trip, I am not sure I would have been prepared for the following:

 - The tram is another thing I didn’t know about.
 When you disembark the boat at Castaway Cay, your toes aren’t immediately immersed in white sand.
 You actually have to catch the tram to the main part of the island, or walk a distance of about a mile to get to the main section.
 This was not a big deal whatsoever, I was just surprised by it.

-- There are no alarm clocks in the staterooms.
-There isn’t a clock of any sort as a matter of fact.
-There are a lot of activities on a cruise, so please make sure your cellphones are always charged or you have a wristwatch in order to tell time.
+- There are not typically alarm clocks in the staterooms; although you can ask your stateroom host for one.
+There are a lot of activities on a cruise, so please make sure your cellphones are always charged or you have a wristwatch in order to keep track of time.
 There is a clock in the Dream’s pool area, but it is not that easy to spot.
 Take control of your own schedule and bring a watch.

 - The cast members try really hard to stop the spread of germs.
 I was pleasantly surprised by this fact.
 Cast members stand at the entrance and exit of Cabanas to offer antibacterial hand wipes.
 The stateroom attendant clears trash from your room several times a day.
 Antibacterial solution pumps are located all over the ship and you can actually smell disinfectant in most public restrooms.
 I was thankful for this attention to detail.